openphacts/BridgeDb_Old/README.md

 Other Configuration files
 -------------------------
 ### log4j.properties
+(Default file is included in build and can be found in org.bridgedb.utils/resources)

 Edit this to change the logger setup.
 The default can be found in the Utils Resource directory Please refer to the log4j documentation for more information.

 ### DataSource.ttl
+(Included in the build and found at org.bridgedb.rdf/resources)

 RDF format of all the BridgeDB DataSource(s) and Registered UriPatterns, Found in $BRIDGEDB_HOME/org.bridgedb.rdf/resources